Makhlouf Purge | Managers and employees of “Syriatel” and “Al-Bostan Association” arrested

 Rami Makhlouf and his brother still free

-On the other hand, reports circulated about arresting Rami Makhlouf and his brother by regime intelligence and the Russians are completely false.
+On the other hand, reports circulated about arresting Rami Makhlouf and his brother by regime intelligence and the Russians are completely untrue.

 SOHR sources reported yesterday new details about the ongoing developments of the Russian conflict with Rami Makhlouf, the cousin of Syrian regime president Bashar al-Assad, by undermining Makhlouf through imposing many restrictions on his properties, assets and business.
 These developments prompted Makhlouf to appear in videos footage pleading his innocence and defending himself, in an attempt to win public sympathy.